mrmattipants/Adobe_Reader_And_Adobe_Acrobat_Pro_File_Type_Associations/readme.md

 - **SetUserFTA.exe Tool/Utility**
 - **PS-SFTA PowerShell Module**

-I hope that this helps to clear-up some of the misconceptions, regarding File Type Associations.
+I hope that this helps to clear-up some of the misconceptions in regard to File Type Associations.